AriFordsham/GHCWiki/commentary/source-tree.md

 # Layout of important files and directories

 This page summarises the overall file and directory structure of GHC.
-We include both source files and generated files; the latter are always identified as such.
+We include both source files and generated files; the latter are always identified "build-tree only".

 Everything starts with the main GHC repository (see [Building/GettingTheSources](building/getting-the-sources)).
 The biuld system calls that directory `$(TOP)`.
 All the paths below are relative to `$(TOP)`.